 A motion to reconsider is a procedural action in the Oklahoma Legislature that allows a member the option to bring a bill or resolution back for another vote.
-A member must serve notice of a motion to reconsider immediately following a vote in the House or Senate before any other business is disposed of.
+In most cases, a member must serve notice of a motion to reconsider on the same day the vote was taken.
 The motion must be made within the succeeding three legislative days, or else the motion expires.
-In the final days of session, legislative rules may require that all motions to reconsider be introduced on the same day.
+In the final days of session or prior to deadlines, legislative rules may require that all motions to reconsider be introduced on the same day as the initial vote.

 Notice of a motion to reconsider is most often made by the author of a bill.
 When a bill has failed, a motion to reconsider may provide another chance to muster the votes to pass the bill.
 When a bill has passed, the author may serve notion of a motion to reconsider as a preemptive gesture to prevent someone who has voted against the bill from serving notice to reconsider and thus gaining control of the process.